Indigenous Arts Grants Program

 What type of funding is available?

-The Arts Grants program offers four types of grants to support art and artists of Prince Edward Island.
-Each program serves a different purpose and requires a different application.
+The Indigenous Arts Grants program offers four types of grants to support First Nations, Métis and Inuit artists in Prince Edward Island: Create, Share, Learn and Visual Arts Materials.
+Each stream serves a different purpose and requires a different application.
+You can apply to up to two streams per round, but only one application per stream is allowed.
+You cannot apply to two streams for the same project.

 Create (Creation Grant)